AMID Logo

 Freight from the USA

-A Commercial Invoice for Shipping Goods from the USA
+A Commercial Invoice for International Shipping from the USA

 The General Purpose of Trade-related Invoices in International Cargo Transportation

 To ship trade-related cargo from the U.S., you need a Commercial Invoice (CI).
-Customs uses this document to check if the community is legal and to define duties.
-Without it, you cannot ship internationally.
+Customs uses this document to verify the legality of the community and to determine applicable duties.
+You cannot do international shipping without it.

-In some cases, a properly completed Valued Packing List (VPL) may substitute for a Commercial Invoice.
+In some cases, a properly completed Valued Packing List (VPL) may substitute for a CI.
 This is acceptable if:

 • You are sending overseas personal items that are not for sale